mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/additional-data.en.md

 ```

-If you are not using the native [submit brick form button](/development/en/docs/checkout-bricks/payment-brick/additional-customization/hide-element), you can also access the `additionalData` object via the ` getAdditionalData`.
+If you are not using the native [submit Brick form button](/development/en/docs/checkout-bricks/payment-brick/additional-customization/hide-element), you can also access the `additionalData` object via the ` getAdditionalData`.
 Check out an example usage below.

 ```javascript
 // variable where the Brick controller is saved